PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Introduction and Related Work

+From the point of view of the \fcolorbox{black}{color_goal!50}{\textbf{goal}} of the perception awareness, most of the related works focus on \textbf{reducing the state estimation uncertainty}~\circlegoal{1}, usually by keeping specific features/landmarks in the FOV, and/or choosing high-textured areas~\citeReduceStateEst{}.
+These features are typically static in the world frame.
+Some of these approaches also leverage the Observability Gramian \cite{preiss2018simultaneous,frey2019towards,salaris2019online}, especially when trying to ease the estimation of an unknown parameter of the dynamical system.

-Further relevant work addresses the problem of having a UAV record a moving target.
-For example, \cite{thomas2017autonomous} proposed a way to track a moving target with a downward-facing camera on the UAV.
-However, it only plans for translation (because the target is below the UAV) and not for both translation \emph{and} yaw.
-In other works (e.g., \cite{jeon2020detection,chen2017using}) only translation is optimized, while yaw simply points to the target.
-In \cite{penin2018vision}, translation and yaw are optimized jointly, but only static obstacle avoidance is performed.
-Another difference is that much of these works focus on chasing a dynamic target, not avoiding it.
+Further relevant work addresses the problem of having a UAV \textbf{record or chase a target}~\circlegoal{2} \citeRecordTarget{}.
+For example, \cite{thomas2017autonomous} focused on tracking a moving target with a downward-facing camera, while~\cite{penin2018vision} proposed a way to follow a moving target while avoiding other static obstacles in the environment.
+Most of these works focus therefore on chasing a static or dynamic target, not on avoiding it.